Offered On-Campus

 Which accreditation is preferable?

-In terms of sheer numbers and status, the most recognized type of accreditation in the United States is regional accreditation.
-Of the approximately 20 million students enrolled in accredited colleges and universities, 17 million are in nearly 3,000 regionally accredited institutions.
-The institutions are accredited by one of six regional accrediting agencies (Middle States, New England, The Higher Learning Commission [Central], Northwest, Southern, and Western).
+In terms of sheer numbers and status, the most recognized type of accreditation in the United States is institutional accreditation.
+Of the approximately 20 million students enrolled in accredited colleges and universities, 17 million are in nearly 3,000 institutionally accredited institutions.
+The institutions are accredited by one of six institutional accrediting agencies (Middle States, New England, The Higher Learning Commission [Central], Northwest, Southern, and Western).
 The agencies are in turn recognized by the U.S. Department of Education (USDE) and CHEA, a private organization.

 Recently a number of Christian colleges have pursued accreditation, similar to MBU’s historic decision in the early 1990s.
 We believe this is a good thing and rejoice in the successes of these sister institutions and believe their decisions will benefit both their current students and graduates.
 Each college or university makes these important choices guided by their history and values.
 We respect their choices and value their friendship.